 The Research Team comprises all of the individuals who have been assembled to contribute to a research project.
-Typically, the Team is led by a Principal Investigator (PI) or Co-Principal Investigators who is/are responsible for recruiting the members of the Team and for all aspects of the project.
+Typically, the Team is led by a Principal Investigator (PI) or Co-Principal Investigators who are responsible for recruiting Team members as well as all aspects of the project.

 - Postdoctoral Fellows